ooni/ooni.org/content/about/data-policy.md

 encouraging you to test a long list of URLs.

-You can opt out of sending us your network ASN by disabling the collection of network information in the settings of the OONI Probe apps.
+You can opt out of sending us your network ASN by disabling the collection of network information in the settings of the [OONI Probe desktop app](https://ooni.org/install/desktop).
 You cannot, however, opt out of sending information about the type of network (e.g. WiFi) you are running OONI Probe on.

 #### Network measurements